 Bill and Fran's eldest son, Art, returned to work on the farm full-time in 1977 and expanded the family business to include hog production.
 Ken joined his brother Art on the farm in 1985 and together they evolved the farm to include growing soybeans and have implemented no-till along with other conservation farming methods to become more efficient and environmentally concious producers.
 Stan, Bill and Fran's grandson, joined the operation in 1997.
-Following the tradition set forth by Art, Ken, and Stan of attending Michigan State University, Art's daughter Afton graduated in 2010 and has joined them on the farm full-time.
+Art's youngest daughter Afton started working on the farm full-time in 2011.

 Today Blight Farms consists of a beef cattle herd, farrow to finish hogs, and corn, wheat, soybeans, and hay production.